brycie-boy/The_Cosmos/The New Inquisition Irrational Rationalism and the Citadel of Science Chapter 1. Models, Metaphors, and Idols.md

 - Highlight(pink) - Page 20 · Location 279
 What I call Idols are projections of these inner compulsions of human psychology.
 When an Idol "speaks" (through its priests) it only says what the Faithful want to hear.

 ___

+- Highlight - Page 17
+There remains, of course, Scientific Method (SM), the alleged source of the certitude of those I call the New Idolators.
+SM is a mixture of SD (sense data: usually aided by instruments to refine the senses) with the old Greek PR.
+Unfortunately, while SM is powerfully effective, and seems to most of us the best method yet devised by mankind, it is made up of two elements which we have already seen are fallible—SD (sense data) and PR (pure reason) can both deceive us.
+Again: two fallibilities do not add up to one infallibility.
+Scientific generalizations which have lasted a long time have high probability, perhaps the highest probability of any generalizations, but it is only Idolatry which claims none of them will ever again have to be revised or rejected.
+Too many have been revised or rejected in this century alone.

+___